-The administration of adrenaline auto-injectors (AAIs) and the treatment of anaphylaxis will be carried out in accordance with the school's Allergen and Anaphylaxis Policy.
+The administration of adrenaline auto-injectors (AAIs) and the treatment of anaphylaxis will be carried out in accordance with the school's allergen and anaphylaxis procedures.
 Where a pupil has been prescribed an AAI, this will be written into their IHP.